kannans89/graphql-learning/17.Caching/Caching.md

 ### Step 5: Edit Component Students in Students.js

  In Students Component we will use two approaches to load data .
-  1. Fetch API (loadStudents_noCache)
+  1. Fetch API (loadStudents_noCache) - This will trigger a new request everytime the clicks the student tab.
-  2. Apollo Client (loadWithApolloclient)
+  2. Apollo Client (loadWithApolloclient)- This will fetch data from the cache.

-  Add a function `loadWithApolloclient` which query for students and  time from server .Here we use a gql function to parse the query .
+  Add a function `loadWithApolloclient` which query for students and  time from server .This function will enable caching.Here we use a gql function to parse the query .

   ```javascript
     async loadWithApolloclient(){